shariethernet/RPHAX/README.md

 - To add your own custom design refer [templates](/templates) or create your own depending on the given example.

+## Overlays

+Refer [this](./inverter.ipynb) for the custom python overlay.
+This overlay is based on the inverter example.
+However, the flow remains the same for any other application with minor changes. (*Detailed overlay documentation is on the way*)

 ### Customizing Clock Bus parameters

 #### Using Vivado TCL